Loughrigg Fell and Grasmere | Lake District

 Top of Loughrigg Tarn

-Although it was quite misty at the top, the views were spectacular; you can see several lakes, including Elterwater and my favourite – Grasmere.
+Although it was quite misty at the top, you could see several lakes, including Elterwater and my favourite – Grasmere.
 We had dinner overlooking Grasmere Lake, and the photos I took don’t show just how beautiful the autumn colours really were.

-We dropped down next to Grasmere, and the walk takes you back along the shore of Rydal Water, stopping off at Rydal Caves (which we had to skip because it was too busy to go inside, but are well worth a visit) before returning to the start in Ambleside.
+We dropped down next to Grasmere, and the walk takes you back along the shore of Rydal Water, stopping off at Rydal Caves before returning to the start in Ambleside.

 View over Grasmere Lake